Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: Concluding remarks

 \section{Concluding remarks}

 We have given a brief summary of work in computer algebra and symbolic computation, concentrating on the period 1965--1975, ending fifty years ago.
-This time period was chosen in part because this ISSAC is the fiftieth since SYMSAC '66, the founding conference organized by Jean Sammet.
+This time period was chosen in part because ISSAC 2025 in Guanajuato, Mexico was the fiftieth since SYMSAC '66, the founding conference organized by Jean Sammet.
 We have spent a bit more space in this paper in detailing her contributions, which we believe were formative for the community.

 During 1965--1975, several important features of our current set of tools were established: efficient methods for dealing with polynomials and series, effective methods for differentiation and integration, methods for solving linear and nonlinear algebraic equations, and manipulations of special functions.
 One major idea driving our subject early on was Artificial Intelligence.
 Another could loosely be termed ``solving equations''.
+A major motivating application was computing formulas in a variety of areas of physics.
 In each case the work was notable for being sharply constrained by the amount of memory that was available.

 A half-century and more later, we can see the discipline of ``symbolic computation,'' which had split off into its own island state for a while, beginning to move back to merge with other sorts of computer work, bringing with it its style of mathematical discipline.
 And as it impinges on AI it joins in where hundreds of gigabytes strain current resources.
 Application areas that will have benefited from analytic derivation of the exact computation rules for computational chemistry and fluid dynamics and others are in a similar situation.